 If a new garage door is on your wish list, there are several types available, and some are better insulated, but it is important to understand the R-value when purchasing a new garage door, especially if all other insulating options have thus far failed you.
-For additional information about garage door insulation or to talk to an expert about installing a new garage door contact someone who specializes in garage door installation in Silver Springs.
+For additional information about garage door insulation or to talk to an expert about installing a new garage door contact someone who specializes in garage door installation.
 A garage door installation expert near you will be happy to answer all of your questions.

 Doors With Good Insulation

 - Wood composite garage doors are good for insulation purposes because the door cores are filled with polystyrene insulation.

 - Fiberglass garage doors are filled with polyurethane insulation.